namtoki/English/memo/meeting.md

 > I also see this as an opportunity for us to `get to know` each other for future collaboration.
 >
 > (Of course,)
-> we’ll `go over` the Software Core Questions you've answered the other day, thank you.
+> we’ll `go over` the Software Core Questions you've answered the other day.
 >
 > but
 > I would like to `proceed while` (occasionally) referring to the Feasibility Study materials you have submitted.